Santa’s Toymakers at Church

 Kids: "Thank You!"
 Gene Watson: "You're very welcome."

 Gene Watson is a retired United Methodist minister who moved to Florida from Nebraska.
-This time of year, his surroundings might be reminiscent of the North Pole ... but there's nothing seasonal about the generosity and effort of the these toymakers.
+In the winter, his surroundings might be reminiscent of the North Pole ... but there's nothing seasonal about the generosity and effort of the these toymakers.

 The toymakers have done a considerable amount of research to be sure the toys comply with product safety standards.
 And they want to spread the word that they are happy to share their expertise and suggestions with any other groups that might think about starting something similar.